kevmannn/yieldboon/README.md

 <!-- "Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results." -->

 > Given a state and a range of soybean output, show today's _total_ rainfall across _all_ resultant counties (= activeCounties).
-> Chart their aggregate cumulative precipIntensity (= "inches of liquid water per hour"), with hint showing this accumulation at that (= highlighted) point (and the 5 leading activeCounties in this regard).
+> Chart their aggregate cumulative precipIntensity (= "inches of liquid water per hour"), with hint showing this accumulation at that (= highlighted) point.
-> Represent activeCounties and their total rainfall with layers in Map.
-Make layer style (and map bounds / zoom) reflect what is shown in hint.
+> Disambiguate the aggregate cumulative precipIntensity relative to the highlighted point in the Map.

 ## License